fabiomsr/Strawberry-Processor/README.md

 ### Node

-You can recieve an object instead of a string , for example:
+You can receive an object instead of a string, for example:

 ~~~ts
     @process("author")